Starting a business.

 Another tax you’ll need to manage is PAYG or Pay As You Go withholding tax.
 You’ll need to register for PAYG if you are withholding monies from payments to others, such as a business that does not have an ABN, or the taxes you withhold from employee wages.
 Again, this tax being withheld from payment needs to be collected and submitted to the tax office.
 You may also be paying PAYG instalments yourself, based on your anticipated income, which are then netted against your end of year tax return.

 Another area you need to stay abreast of is Superannuation.
 As an employer, you are required to make contributions to your employees’ superannuation fund – known as the Superannuation Guarantee.
-Any employee who is 18 years or over and earns $450 or more before tax in a month, is entitled to a % of the amount they are paid to be contributed to their super.
+The Superannuation Guarantee is payable to employees over 18 years of age, or under 18 and working more than 30 hours a week.

 The last area we’ll look at here is to understand your obligations as an employer and what your employees are entitled to.
 There are rules around what employees are entitled to at work including, but not limited to, hours of work, rates of pay, leave entitlements and so on.
 The National Employment Standards sets out the 10 minimum entitlements that must be provided to all employees.
 Information on these standards is available on the Fairwork website, fairwork.gov.au.